bharat5604/chatgpt-prompt/README.md

 ## Troubleshooting

-- If you see `ERR_OSSL_EVP_UNSUPPORTED` or similar crypto errors when running Vite, ensure your **Node version** matches the required versions listed above.
+- If you see any errors when running Vite, ensure your **Node version** matches the required versions listed above.
 - If translations are not loading, check the RTK Query service logs and ensure the translation JSON files are available under the path expected by the service.

 ---